KENE508/Prompt-Engineering-/README.md

 ## Generative AI Concepts
-Machine learning models that generate new content from data
+These are Machine learning models that generate new content from data.

+## Model design and data collection
+Developing a new generative AI model include 4 key steps which include;
+* Research and design -->
+* Training data collection and preperation -->
+* Model training -->
+* Model evaluation -->